 To reach Matala From Heraklion you need to take the road that takes you to the opposite side of the island.
 The ride is about 66 km.
 So, if you depart from the center of Heraklion, you must head to the west to Gazi, and once there, take the national road Heraklio-Faistos (also written as Festos and as Phaistos on the road signs).

 The journey is pretty straight for the first 20 minutes or so until you reach the village of Agia Varvara.
-Once there, keep going for about 15 minutes until you get to Moires (sometimes spelt Mires).
+Once there, keep going for about 15 minutes until you get to Moires (sometimes spelled Mires).

 As with the bus, here you can decide to stop and pay a visit to the Archaeological Site of Festos.
 If that’s what you want, stay on the road and follow the signs to the site.

 Instead, if you want to go straight to Matala, once in Moires, turn left and take the road Miron – Pompias / Koraka.
-After no more than 5 minutes driving the along the Gortinas – Matalon road, turn right and follow the signs.
+After no more than 5 minutes of driving along the Gortinas – Matalon road, turn right and follow the signs.
 The path goes straight to Matala Beach.

 About fuel: In several areas, gas stations close at 7 pm, however, you will be able to find other petrol stations open until later, especially if they are on the highway.
 Don’t be shy and ask the locals for further information, they’re always happy to help.